armory/docs/content/en/docs/plugin-guide/plugin-evaluate-artifacts.md

 Then, deploy your updated Operator configuration using one of the following methods:

-- The `deploy.sh` script if you use the [Armory kustomize repo](https://github.com/armory/spinnaker-kustomize-patches) to help manage your Operator configs
+- The `deploy.sh` script if you use the [Armory kustomize repo](https://github.com/armory/spinnaker-kustomize-patches) to help manage your Operator configurations
 - `kubectl -n <spinnaker-namespace> -f <operator-config>.yml​`

 ## Usage